War And The Environment

 This toxic brew ends up in contaminating coastal waters, crops, and the underground drinking sources, leading to long-term health and environmental hazards.

-Bombs can’t distinguish between humans and animals.
+6. Wildlife Disruption and Loss of Habitat: Bombs can’t distinguish between humans and animals.
 Birds, reptiles, and the desert mammals in the region are driven away from their natural habitats by the noise, explosions, and pollution.
 Migratory birds – of which hundreds of species pass over Israel and Palestine – face disrupted flyways due to the smoke and the altered landscapes.
+In the coastal Gaza, the war has led to:

 • The loss of dune ecosystems.